Biden pledges to get every American in Afghanistan home

 Biden says 13,000 evacuated from Afghanistan and tells Americans: ‘We will get you home’

+‘Any American who wants to come home, we will get you home,’ president says

-President Joe Biden said that the United States has evacuated 13,000 people from Afghanistan since 14 August and pledged to get every single American.
+President Joe Biden said that the United States has evacuated 13,000 people from Afghanistan since 14 August and pledged to get every single American who wants to leave out.

 Mr Biden called it one of the largest and most difficult airlifts in the history of the United States.

-“Any American who wants to come home we will get you home,” he said.
+“Let me be clear: any American who wants to come home, we will get you home,” he said.

 The president said the number included not just American citizens and permanent residents, but also their families; as well as applicants for special immigration visas like translators and interpreters and their families; women leaders; and journalists.